Slavery in medieval Europe: Slavery in the Mediterranean

-Slavery was a widespread phenomenon across the Mediterranean.
-The total number of slaves in the Mediterranean has been debated among scholars, but the number of slaves in the Mediterranean was significantly smaller than the 11–12 million people brought to the Americas.
-One scholar estimated three million slaves were taken between 1500 and 1800.
-Of those slaves, Christians outnumbered Muslims by two-to-one.
-These numbers are based on archival sources which outlined how many slaves were freed and captured in battles.
-One of the challenges of accurately counting the number of slaves in the Mediterranean is the wide variety of regions slaves were taken from and brought to.
-Additionally, the number of slaves in the Mediterranean was constantly changing, most significantly in periods of warfare.
-Slavery in the Mediterranean is often seen as less horrendous and more transitory than Atlantic slave trade to the Americas; however, slavery in the Mediterranean shared many inhumane characteristics with Atlantic slave trade and greatly impacted the Mediterranean region.
-However, there were some differences.
-Slaves in America were transported to an entirely new setting without the opportunity to contact their families left behind or the opportunity to gain their freedom.

-In the Mediterranean, individuals became enslaved through war and conquest, piracy, and frontier raiding.
+In the Mediterranean region, individuals became enslaved through war and conquest, piracy, and frontier raiding.
 Additionally, some courts would sentence people to slavery, and even some people sold themselves or their children into slavery due to extreme poverty.
-The incentive for slavery in the Mediterranean was economic.
-In fact, the motivation behind many raids was the capturing of people to then enslave and sell or demand ransom for.
-State and religious institutions frequently participated in the ransoming of individuals, so piracy became a lucrative market.
-Additionally, this meant some individuals were returned home while others were sold away.
+The incentive for slavery in the Mediterranean was the greed of the slavers.
+The motivation behind many raids was to make money from the resulting slaves, with no political or religious agenda.
+Also, state and religious institutions frequently participated in the ransoming of individuals, so piracy became a lucrative market.
+This meant some individuals were returned home while others were sold away.

+The Mediterranean islands were subjected to occasional razzias and attacks by Arabs from North Africa, and later by Barbary corsairs and the Ottoman Empire.
+In 1423–1424, Malta was raided by Arabs and the island's bishop was among those taken into captivity.
+Between September and October 1429, Malta was invaded by the Hafsids from North Africa.
+Thousands of Maltese were captured and enslaved by the invaders: a sizeable percentage of the island's total population at the time, which might have been as low as 10,000.
+In 1424–1426, Egyptian Mamluks invaded and conquered Cyprus, enslaving thousands of islanders.

 For those who traded in the Mediterranean, it was the humanity and intellect of these enslaved peoples that made them valuable merchandise worth commodifying.
 To purchase an individual was to purchase their labor, autonomy, and faith; religious conversion was often a motivation for these transactions.
 Additionally, religious division was the fundamental basis of law for the ownership of slaves during this period; it was not legal for Christians, Muslims, or Jewish people to enslave fellow believers.
 However, the enslavement, and compulsory conversion, of nonbelievers or people from other religions was permissible.

 There were markets throughout the Mediterranean where enslaved people were bought and sold.
 In Italy the major slave trade centers were Venice and Genoa; in Iberia they were Barcelona and Valencia; and islands off the Mediterranean including Majorca, Sardinia, Sicily, Crete, Rhodes, Cyprus, and Chios also participated in slave markets.
 From these markets merchants would sell enslaved people domestically, or transport them to somewhere enslaved people were more in demand.
 For example, the Italian slave market often found itself selling to Egypt in order to meet the Mamluk demand for slaves.
 This demand caused Venice and Genoa to compete with one another for control of Black Sea trading ports.